Martindelataille/SlideCircus/README.md

 SliderCircus
 =============

-SliderCircus is a slider without any javascript librairies (JQuery or Mootools).
+Pure Javascript Slider

+No jQuery
+No Mootools

-It work with all browsers and support ie7/ie8.
+Work with all browsers
+Support ie7/ie8.

+Let me know if you want more features.

 Have Fun.